 “Dalet“, the 4th letter, when used in counting or math stood for the number 4.
 It’s parallel picture and meaning assigned to it, was the picture of a door.
 It represented a door, a path, move, hang, enter, entrance, movement, creation, and a way of life.

 “Hey“, the 5th letter, when used in counting or math stood for the number 5.
 It’s parallel picture and meaning assigned to it, was the picture of an open window or a person standing with their hands raised in utter wonderment, beholding God.
-Since God is everywhere and you cannot confine Him to one thing.
-This is truly a unique letter, which really represents an action instead of a noun.
+Because God is everywhere and you cannot confine Him to one thing or one single place.
+This then is truly a unique letter!
+It really represents an action instead of a noun.
 All the other Hebrew letters have a noun ascribed to them.
 But this one is beholding something and that something is God and what He can do.
 It represents the Grace of God, the wonder of God, to behold, to show, to reveal, to look, and breath.